-Each year my kids have differeant request for food items as I'm sure so does each and every one of all of your children as well as mine.
-I usually dont really eat much of what I cook during our actual meal time, I find that by the time I cook for two straight days to prepare that my greatest joy is watching others eat and enjoy what I have cooked.
-My very favorite thing that I make is my homemade turkey dressing or stuffing as some call it, but the best for me is having a bowl of it before it is baked.
+Each year my kids have different request for food items as I'm sure so do yours.
+I usually don't really eat much of what I cook during our actual meal time, I find that by the time I cook for two straight days to prepare the items, my greatest joy is watching others eat and enjoy what I have cooked.
+My very favorite thing that I make is my homemade turkey dressing or stuffing as some call it, but my favorite is having a bowl of it before it is baked.
 I absolutely love the stuffing once it is all mixed up before baking it.
 I have always loved to cook and along the way have made up all of my recipes from scratch whether it was by accident or a mistake that something turned out tasting awesome.
 I have eaten lots of types of stuffing from boxed to many many types that friends and family have made.
 I still love what I make because for me it has such intense flavor and a rich cream and butter mix.
 Below is my own recipe for my dressing and I hope you enjoy it as much as we do.
 May you have a wonderful Blessed and Happy Thanksgiving and be truly grateful for all that you have.

 RHONDA'S Homemade Cornbread Dressing

 1-2 large baking pans of homemade cornbread; crumbled ( I use large sheet cake pans)

 1 large carrot; finely grated